 Millions of people worldwide are living in regions lacking national grids, the basic services and infrastructures of water, electricity and sewage.
 This lack of grid is referred to as living 'Off-Grid'.
 Living off-grid has a direct impact on the quality of life and health, and it is the most prominent indicator of global injustice in the distribution of resources.
 In most cases, there is no future prospect of obtaining traditional grid connectivity.

 For these reasons Eilat-Eilot established the Off-Grid village, located in Kibbutz Ketura.
-The initiative has grown and flourished thanks to cooperation with Arava Institute, which was already involved with African communities and Bedouin communities in Israel.
-And the cooperation of Capital Nature who gives the technological backing to the project.
+The initiative has now grown and flourished thanks to cooperation with the Arava Institute, which has been heavily involved with African communities as well as Bedouin communities in Israel and with the cooperation of Capital Nature who provide the technological backing to the project.